-Read/write files: Macros in an app
+Read/Write Files: Macros in an App

 For web Apps you will only be able to read and write to files that are within the same folder as your App or a lower down folder, i.e. any folder that is within the folder that contains the app.
 (Can be more than 1 level down.)
-This rule will also apply to Macros that you wish to use for your App, unless it is a standard macro which is part of the Alteryx product installer or a data installer.
+This rule will also apply to Macros that you wish to use for your App, unless it is a standard macro that is part of the Alteryx product installer or a data installer.

 Do not use

 %temp% to write to the temp directory when building workflows or apps to be saved to the Gallery.
 Keep all file paths within the workflow.
 If developing a chained app, use only the file name rather than any file path, e.g.,

 %temp%\fileOutput.yxdb or something similar.
 Select a file by browsing to it and then change the file dependency path to a relative path using the Workflow Dependencies window.